 At times, the eye may need to be removed due to trauma, cancer, infection or chronic pain.
 Oculofacial plastic surgeons perform this surgery and manage the anophthalmic socket afterwards.
 The oculofacial surgeons at Wolfe Eye Clinic are fellowship trained and have experience in helping patients through this procedure.
 For more information including detailed information about this surgery, photographs and videos of how the socket looks and moves after surgery, and interviews of patients who have undergone this surgery, please visit the Eyerounds article here.
 The Eyerounds article was written and published by Wolfe Eye Clinic oculoplastic surgeon, Dr. Audrey Ko with her past patients at the University of Iowa.

 Find an Orbital Surgeon or Orbital Disease Doctor in Iowa

 Conditions that require orbital disease management or surgery can be overwhelming and the oculofacial surgeons at Wolfe Eye Clinic are here to help.
 Dr. Douglas Casady and Dr. Audrey Ko specialize in oculofacial surgery in Iowa from managing orbital diseases and surgery to facial reconstruction and eyelid surgery.
-They represent two of only six oculoplastic surgeons in Iowa with advanced fellowship training and they serve Wolfe Eye Clinic patients at our Ames, Cedar Falls, Des Moines, Fort Dodge, Marshalltown and Ottumwa clinics.
+They represent two of only six oculoplastic surgeons in Iowa with advanced fellowship training and they serve Wolfe Eye Clinic patients at our Ames, Cedar Falls, Des Moines, Fort Dodge, and Marshalltown clinics.
 If you would like to request an appointment, click here, or give us a call at (833) 474-5850.